-When cramming for an exam, you might use every bit of time that you have left in the day, right up until bedtime.
+When cramming for an exam, you might use every bit of time that you have left in the day to study — right up until bedtime.
 But hitting the hay soon after closing those textbooks could be the reason why you’re having trouble falling asleep.

-“Sometimes when we’re doing really stimulating activities close to our bedtimes, that can really inhibit our ability to then get into a relaxed state and fall asleep,” says Dr. Shariff.
-This includes studying late at night, which many collegiettes may be guilty of.
-Because studying and trying to retain information is mentally stimulating, it could keep you too alert to fall asleep.
+“Sometimes, when we’re doing really stimulating activities close to our bedtimes, that can inhibit our ability to get into a relaxed state and fall asleep,” Dr. Shariff tells Her Campus.
+This includes studying late at night, which is an all-too-common routine for college students.
+Because studying and trying to retain information is mentally stimulating, it might be keeping you too alert before bed and preventing you from falling asleep.

 Dr. Shariff recommends putting away your homework and class notes at least 30 minutes to an hour before going to bed.
 Use the rest of the time to set up a consistent bedtime routine to do relaxing things, such as listening to calming music or light reading for pleasure.

 Ashley Young, a senior at West Virginia Wesleyan College, understands the importance of a consistent routine.
 “For me, after I’ve finished all of my work and it’s time for bed, I go brush and whiten my teeth, wash my face, and brush my hair,” she tells Her Campus.
 “Just the necessary little things that have to be done that don’t take much thought.
 It not only kills two birds with one stone, but by the time I’m finished, I’m calmed down, relaxed, and ready to sleep.”

 Sometimes our thoughts just won’t leave us alone, whether it’s those pesky relationship problems or all the errands that you have to run the next day.
 Anxious thoughts and feelings are common factors of sleeplessness for college students especially, and it’s important to find ways to cope.